 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly joins in a relational database.
-Note that denormalization does not mean not doing normalization.
-It is an optimization technique that is applied after doing normalization.
+Note that denormalization does not mean ‘reversing normalization’ or ‘not to normalize’.
+It is an optimization technique that is applied after normalization.

-In a traditional normalized database, we store data in separate logical tables ad attempt to minimize redundant data.
-We may strive to have only one copy of each piece of data in database.
+In a traditional normalized database, we store data in separate logical tables and attempt to minimize redundant data.
+We may strive to have only one copy of each piece of data in a database.

-In some ways, this is great; if a teacher changes is or her name, we only have to update the name in one place.
+In some ways, this is great; if a teacher changes his or her name, we only have to update the name in one place.

 The drawback is that if tables are large, we may spend an unnecessarily long time doing joins on tables.

 Denormalization, then, strikes a different compromise.
 Under denormalization, we decide that we’re okay with some redundancy and some extra effort to update the database in order to get the efficiency advantages of fewer joins.